Akko666/ktet-quiz/memory-bank/activeContext.md

 ## 1. Current Focus

-The current focus is on improving the user interface and fixing bugs to enhance the overall user experience.
+The current focus is on improving the user interface and fixing bugs to enhance the overall user experience, and expanding the content with more preset questions.

 ## 2. Recent Changes

 - **UI Overhaul:** The quiz display has been significantly improved with a new premium design and engaging animations.
 - **Bug Fixes:** Addressed two critical bugs related to the "Next Batch" and "Next Question" functionality.
-- **Content Update:** Added preset questions for the Malayalam category.
+- **Content Update:** Added preset questions for the Malayalam, English, Science, and Mathematics categories.

 ## 3. Next Steps